 (Find out what you ought to think about your drug problem)

-This lecture that can stand on its own legs, but that also works well as a “part 2” to the “drug harms” talk described above, will take you on a guided tour through the drug harms.
-“You” will be asked to answer a series of question in order that you, at the end of the session, shall be able to answer for yourself: 1) “Ought I prefer my legalization to the present system?” and 2) “How much better or worse off would we be with my legalization when compared to the present system?”
-The questions you will be asked – questions that I would very much appreciate if you answered for yourself or at least contemplated before coming to listen to me – are:
+This lecture can stand on its own, but it also serves effectively as a “part 2” to the “drug harms” talk described above.
+It will take you on a guided tour through the drug harms.
+“You” will be asked to answer a series of questions so that by the end of the session, you shall be able to respond to: 1) “Ought I prefer my legalization to the present system?” and 2) “How much better or worse off would we be with my legalization when compared to the present system?”
+The questions you will be asked – questions that I would greatly appreciate if you contemplated or answered for yourself before coming to listen to me – are:

-• What “is” the drug problem according to me?
-Now please translate your answer into ‘weights’ and attribute these to the 43 suggested harms in the text that you will be sent after having added or remove whatever you figure ought to be added/removed.
-If you have the time, you could even fiddle around until the sum becomes 100.
+• What is the drug problem, in my opinion?
+Now, please translate your answer into ‘weights’ and assign these to the 43 suggested harms in the text you will receive after adding or removing anything you believe should be adjusted.
+If you have the time, you might even experiment until the total reaches 100.

-• “If I had to (at least in part) “legalize” drugs, how would I go about it?”
+• “If I had to (at least in part) ‘legalise’ drugs, how would I go about doing it?”

-• “In what direction and how much would the “strength” of each particular harm change if drugs got legalized (in the way that you would have legalized them, assuming you had to)?”
-This question “you” will have to answer for each harm, or, if you want the soft version, each of the 4 categories.
+• “In what direction and to what extent would the “strength” of each particular harm change if drugs were legalised (in the way that you would have legalised them, assuming you had to)?”
+This question “you” will have to answer for each harm, or, if you prefer a softer approach, for each of the four categories.

-This talk comes in three forms: 1) As a 1-2h lecture where the drug harms are bundled into 4 main categories: “Health Harms,” “Social & Economic Harms,” “Safety & Public Order Harms” and “Criminal Justice Harms,” 2) As a 3-4h talk where one category is given special emphasis and 3) As a series of lectures spread over a week (maybe 5 x 2h) that could be titled “Introduction to Drug Harms.”
-Once you have answered all these questions, I (well, Excel, really) will tell you whether you - according to your own drug problem definition, values and reasoning - ought to be pro or against (your) legalization or not.
+This talk is presented in three forms: 1) As a 1-2 hour lecture where the drug harms are categorised into four main sections: “Health Harms,” “Social & Economic Harms,” “Safety & Public Order Harms,” and “Criminal Justice Harms,” 2) As a 3-4 hour discussion that places special emphasis on one category, and 3) As a series of lectures spread over a week (perhaps five sessions of two hours each) that could be titled “Introduction to Drug Harms.”
+Once you have responded to all these questions, I (well, Excel, really) will inform you whether you—based on your own definition of drug problems, values, and reasoning—should be in favour of or against (your) legalisation.

-Questions and issues that can/will be dealt with: What ought one think of as the drug problem?
-What are the most important drug harm categories?
-Can the drug problem profitably be divided up into; “Health Harms,” “Social & Economic Harms,” “Safety & Public Order Harms” and “Criminal Justice Harms,” Does use or illegality cause most/the most important harms?
+Questions and issues that can or will be addressed include: What should one consider the drug problem to be?
+What are the most significant categories of drug-related harm?
+Can the drug problem be effectively divided into “Health Harms,” “Social & Economic Harms,” “Safety & Public Order Harms,” and “Criminal Justice Harms”?
+Does usage or illegality cause the most significant harms?

 4. Quantum Weed